 It is very important that your doctor check your progress at regular visits to make sure benazepril is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Using benazepril while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using benazepril, tell your doctor right away.

-benazepril may cause serious types of allergic reactions.
-These reactions can be life-threatening and require immediate medical attention.
-Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your face, arms, legs, eyes, lips, tongue, or throat while you are using benazepril.
+benazepril may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using benazepril.

-Dizziness, lightheadedness, or fainting may also occur, especially when you get up from a lying or sitting position or if you have been taking a diuretic (water pill).
-Make sure you know how you react to the medicine before you drive, use machines, or do other things that could be dangerous if you are dizzy or not alert.
+Dizziness, lightheadedness, or fainting may also occur, especially when you get up suddenly from a lying or sitting position, or if you have been taking a diuretic (water pill).
+Do not drive or do anything else that could be dangerous until you or your child know how benazepril affects you.
 If you feel dizzy, lie down so you do not faint.
 Then sit for a few moments before standing to prevent the dizziness from returning.
 If you faint, stop using benazepril and call your doctor right away.